Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Experiment

 Figure~\ref{fig:exp_convCH} shows qualitative comparisons.
 The red contours indicate the ground-truth flow regions, and the yellow contours show those inferred by each method.
 The first two rows correspond to low-noise inputs, and the last two correspond to high-noise conditions.
 For each noise level, the velocity components in the $x$- and $y$-directions are shown in the upper and lower rows, respectively.
 The yellow contour in the "Noisy" column reflects the initial domain estimate used to initialize the applicable methods.

 As shown in Figure~\ref{fig:exp_convCH} and Table~\ref{tb:result_convCH}, our method consistently outperforms the others.
 Regarding flow image quality, conventional image denoising models are unable to fully eliminate artifacts, often resulting in unnatural or physically implausible flow patterns.
-In contrast, by incorporating the physics of fluid flow through the Navier–Stokes equations, our approach produces more realistic reconstructions.
-The PINN model used for velocity estimation further ensures robust and efficient optimization.
+While the physics-based approach by Wang \etal~\cite{wang2022dense} achieves improved performance, its accuracy remains limited in both mechanical reconstruction and domain segmentation, which arises from the lack of coupled geometry evolution and the absence of domain boundary information during the optimization process.
+In contrast, by incorporating the physics of fluid flow through the Navier–Stokes equations and the associated domain evolution, our approach produces more realistic and accurate reconstructions in both fluid mechanics and domain.
+The PINN model with boundary information used for velocity estimation further ensures robust and efficient optimization.
 Regarding region segmentation, it is observed that the active contour model, when applied to denoised images, often yields inaccurate boundaries, particularly near wall regions and close to the inlet, due to its reliance solely on image gradients.
 In contrast, our method benefits from the underlying velocity field information through a registration-based manner, enabling it to recover flow regions that closely match the ground truth and extract a more accurate flow region.

-Figure~\ref{fig:exp_convCH_profile} illustrates the discrepancies in the velocity field among the noisy input, ground truth, and reconstructed images.
-The gray curve shows the noisy flow, while the reconstruction is displayed in red (positive values: upward/rightward) and blue (negative: downward/leftward).
-Black “+” symbols indicate ground truth values.
-This comparison highlights the ability of the method to recover the underlying flow despite strong noise.
-The reconstructed profiles align closely with the ground truth across inflow and outflow regions, capturing key features such as sharp transitions and flow reversals, and demonstrating effective noise suppression while preserving physical consistency.
+To closely examine the noisy measurements, the reconstructed velocity field, and the ground truth, we present Figure 6.
+The upper row shows the $x$-velocity component, and the bottom row shows the $y$-velocity component.
+In each plot, the curves represent velocity magnitudes sampled along a horizontal line at a fixed $x$-location.
+The horizontal displacement from the vertical indicates speed — larger deviations correspond to higher velocities.
+Reconstructed velocities are colored red for positive (rightward/upward) and blue for negative (leftward/downward) values; gray curves represent noisy observations, and green “+” markers indicate ground truth.
+From the profile observations, the reconstructed velocities closely match the ground truth across inflow, outflow, and intermediate regions.
+They accurately capture the fluid dynamics and effectively suppress noise, as indicated by the gray curves, while preserving physical consistency.